36 min readUpdated May 2026

 Large allergy-aware brands with dedicated dietary request systems.
 Hoshino Resorts KAI brand properties have a standardized allergy management process that operates across their network and includes a dietary request field in the booking system.
 The KAI brand's English-language booking workflow is the most structured of any ryokan operator in Japan for communicating medical dietary needs before arrival.
 KAI Hakone, KAI Kinugawa, KAI Yufuin, and KAI Atami are the most accessible starting points.
 No KAI property is certified GF — confirm by email after booking.

 Modern luxury properties with dedicated English allergy forms.
 A growing number of premium ryokans and Japanese-style hotels opened or renovated after 2015 have adopted structured allergy intake processes.
 This typically means a pre-arrival form with specific allergen checkboxes, which is sent to the kitchen before your arrival.
-Properties in this category include newer Hoshino HOSHINOYA properties and independent luxury ryokans that cater heavily to international guests.
 Ask directly when you inquire: "Do you have a written allergen intake process?"
 If yes, you are in a category that has thought about this systematically.

 Koyasan shukubo (temple lodgings) — as detailed above, the most structurally safe category for gluten-free guests due to the simplicity and plant-forward nature of shojin ryori.

 Tofu-specialized kaiseki ryokans.
 A small number of ryokans in Kyoto and Nara specialize in tofu kaiseki (*tofu kaiseki* — 豆腐懐石).
 These properties build their menu around tofu preparations, reducing reliance on the heavy fish and shellfish glazes that make GF accommodation harder.
-Junsei in Kyoto and Okutan near Nanzen-ji Temple are not ryokans per se, but tofu-specialized restaurants that occasionally have accommodation.
 Ryokans in the Kyoto area that offer "Kyoto vegetable kaiseki" as an alternative menu often have a more GF-adaptable kitchen.

 The bilingual booking email template